econchick/new-coder/website/_posts/Begin/2013-09-29-Setup-your-machine.md

 (TestEnv) $
 ```

-* here’s a run-down of useful commands for pip, virtualenv & virtualenvwrapper:
+Here’s a run-down of useful commands for pip, virtualenv & virtualenvwrapper.
-	* For Linux + Mac OS:

 * `mkvirtualenv [ENV_NAME]` – creates and activates a fresh virtual environment
 * `workon [ENV_NAME]` – activates an already-created virtual environment
 * `deactivate` – deactivates the virtual environment that is currently active
-		* within an activated virtualenv, `pip install [PACKAGE_NAME]` installs a package into the virtualenv
-		* within an activated virtualenv, `pip freeze` lists the packages that is installed & accessible within the virtualenv
-	* For Windows:
-		* `virtualenv.py [ENV_NAME]` – creates and activates a fresh virtual environment within `ProjectFolder`.
-		* `ProjectFolder\Scripts\activate.bat` – activates an already-created virtual environment
-		* `ProjectFolder\Scripts\deactivate.bat` – deactivates the virtual environment that is currently active
 * within an activated virtualenv, `pip install [PACKAGE_NAME]` installs a package into the virtualenv
 * within an activated virtualenv, `pip freeze` lists the packages that is installed & accessible within the virtualenv

 You’re good to go with your setup!
 Go start on [dataviz]({{ get_url("dataviz")}})!